Reasons for feeding

-In the spring, the sunlight, rising temperatures and available flower pollen provide incentive and drive for rapid growth in bee populations.
+In the spring, the increasing day length, rising temperatures and available pollen provide stimulus and drive for rapid growth in bee populations.
 An abundance of food is needed in order to stock up for the winter.
-In the early spring, nature does not usually provide a nectar harvest.
-If food is not abundant, it is a good measure to provide ambrosia® bee food syrup as a precaution.
+If food is not abundant, it is a good measure to provide ambrosia® bee feed syrup as a precaution.

-If the population is suffering from hunger, the bees will already be listless and falling into the channels.
+If the colony is suffering from hunger, little food is available, the bees move very sluggishly and some are already falling through the frame spaces to the hive bottom.
 An immediate measure is to provide 0,5 litres of ambrosia® bee food syrup at body temperature near the hive.
 The bees will be mobile again after just 2 hours.
 An emergency situation always results in a developmental setback, so an economic impact cannot be ruled out.
-If you notice food shortages among individual populations in late winter, remove the empty honeycombs around the borders up to where the bees are hibernating and fill the gaps with feed honeycombs from better-stocked populations in the same location.
-Alternatively, you will need to feed them with warmed ambrosia® bee food syrup overnight in feed bags.
+If you notice food shortages among individual populations in late winter, remove the empty honeycombs around the borders up to where the bees are hibernating and fill the gaps with foodcombs or honeycombs from better-stocked populations in the same location.
+Alternatively, you will need to feed them with warmed ambrosia® bee feed syrup overnight in feed bags.
 It is important to provide a food supply of at least 5 kg (corresponds to three full honeycombs).

 In the early spring, before preparing the honey is attached and in favorable weather, it is essential to supplement the feed with 2-3 liters of ambrosia® bee food syrup.

-Providing ambrosia® bee food fondant in the practical 2,5-kg single-serving packages can help bees through the critical phase until harvest time.
+Providing ambrosia® bee feed fondant in the practical 2,5-kg single-serving packages can help bees through the critical phase until harvest time.

 Feeding nucleus colonies